johnwhile/ArdunoNano-SoftwareSerial-Full-Duplex/README.md

 static byte getdata(ushort packet, const byte bits, const byte parity, bool &valid);
 static ushort getpacket(const byte data, const byte bits, const byte parity, byte stop);
 ```
 the streaming **packet** is the raw bits stream sent to interrupt functions.
 The most significant bit (MSB) must be always 1 and the least significant bit (LSB) must be always 0.
-For example for SERIAL_8E1.
 The packet maximum size is 16bit and can be modified at will.
-Maximum know config is SERIAL_8E2 withe a total of 12 bits
+Maximum know config is SERIAL_8E2 withe a total of 12 bits.
+Example for SERIAL_8E1.

 | stop | parity | b8 | b7 | b6 | b5 | b4 | b3 | b1 | start |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |